How Many Miles Should a Beginner Run

 Preparing for a Half Marathon

-Gearing up for a half marathon means increasing your mileage steadily over several months.
+Preparing for a half marathon takes a steady increase in mileage over a few months.
 Stick to the 10% rule—don’t increase your weekly mileage by over 10%.
 Aim for 20 to 25 miles per week for a half marathon, with a long run making up about 20-30% of that total.

 The long run should be slow and steady, focusing more on time spent running rather than speed.
 This helps prepare your body for race day without overloading it.